-We know that Adam and Eve were the first two people.
+We know from the Bible that Adam and Eve were the first two people.
+Based on the skin colors seen today, we can infer that they most likely would have had a middle brown skin color.
+Their children, and children's children, could have ranged from very light to very dark.
 Their descendants filled the earth.
 However, the world's population was reduced to eight during the Flood of Noah.
 From these eight individuals have come all the tribes and nations.
-It is likely that the skin shade of Noah and his family was middle brown.
-This would enable his sons and their wives to produce a variety of skin shades in just one generation.
+It is likely that the skin shade of Noah and his family was middle brown, thus enabling his sons and their wives to produce a variety of skin shades in just one generation.